tweag/nickel/doc/manual/contracts.md

 ## Compound contracts

-Contracts can be nicely composed into larger contracts.
-This is a big upside over just using the classic assertions (standard functions and a simple abort primitive).
-In this section, we review the different ways of assembling existing contracts together into new ones.
+In this section, we review the different ways of composing existing contracts together to create new ones.

 ### Records